abarbatei/vistier/README.md

     "name": <the NFT name>,
     "price": <price paid (or listed) for NFT (lamports)>, "seller": <the seller address>,
-    "signature": <the transsaction signature hash>,
+    "signature": <the transaction signature hash>,
     "source": <the name of the marketplace program that executed the transaction>, "type": <transaction type>
 }